mecid/mecid.github.io/_posts/2026-09-01-building-ai-features-using-foundation-models-multimodal-input.md

 As you can see, we defined the *PlateClassification* with a bunch of boolean properties and the title property.
 This is all we want to get as a result from the model.
 The next step is to provide the instructions and the image to the Foundation Model.

+> To learn more about structured content in Foundation Models take a look at my dedicated ["Building AI features using Foundation Models.
+Structured Content."](/2025/08/26/building-ai-features-using-foundation-models-structured-content/) post.

 We will use the *LanguageModelSession* type to instantiate a language model.
 Then we will use a new overload of the *respond* function allowing us to build a prompt using the *PromptBuilder* result builder.
 It looks similar to the well-known *ViewBuilder* from SwiftUI.

 ```swift